 Each student will be notified of their probation status, information on removal from probation, how to access their SMC transcript, and the availability of counseling and other support services to help students meet achievement standards.
-The student will receive notification within three weeks of the conclusion of the semester.
-This notice shall also clearly state that two consecutive Fall or

-Spring semesters of probation will lead to the loss of the California College Promise Grant (Fee Waiver) and the loss of enrollment priority until the student is no longer on probation or reinstated through an appeal.
+The student will receive notification within 30 days of the conclusion of the semester or as soon as all grades are available.
+This notice shall also clearly state that two consecutive Fall or Spring semesters of probation will lead to the loss of the California College Promise Grant (Fee Waiver) and the loss of enrollment priority until the student is no longer on probation or reinstated through an appeal.
 The College shall ensure that students have the opportunity to receive counseling, and educational planning services on a timely basis to mitigate the loss of the California College Promise Grant.